Andrettin/Wyrmsun/readme.txt

 - Elven Farms will now spawn Elven Swordsmen if they are owned by the neutral player.
 - Fixed the Goblin Mason's Shop animations.

+* Difficulties
+- Fixed issue with the AI resource gathering bonus under Hard difficulty which actually made it earn less resources than under Normal difficulty.

 * Map Editor
 - Fixed issue which caused the F10 editor menu to no longer work after exiting and re-entering the map editor.